UkcheolShin/ThermalSfMLearner-MS/README.md

 ## Citation
 Please cite the following paper if you use our work, parts of this code, and pre-processed dataset in your research.

-    @article{shin2021unsupervised,
+	@article{shin2021self,
-      title={Unsupervised Depth and Ego-motion Estimation for Monocular Thermal Video using Multi-spectral Consistency Loss}, author={Shin, Ukcheol and Lee, Kyunghyun and Lee, Seokju and Kweon, In So}, journal={arXiv preprint arXiv:2103.00760},
+	  title={Self-supervised Depth and Ego-motion Estimation for Monocular Thermal Video using Multi-spectral Consistency Loss}, author={Shin, Ukcheol and Lee, Kyunghyun and Lee, Seokju and Kweon, In So}, journal={IEEE Robotics and Automation Letters},
-      year={2021}
+	  year={2021},
+	  publisher={IEEE}
 	}

  ## Related projects